 What they feel like: Athlete's foot causes itchy, cracking sores between the toes and sometimes on the soles of the feet.
 Jock itch causes similar itchy, cracking sores in the groin.
 The sores may weep and smell nasty.
 Athlete's foot can also cause redness on the bottom and sides of the foot.
 This form is called moccasin athlete's foot.

 What to expect: Your teen's symptoms are likely to get better within a week or two.
-With careful hygiene, he can avoid getting athlete's foot or jock itch again.
+With careful hygiene, they can avoid getting athlete's foot or jock itch again.